dotnet/roslyn/docs/features/interceptors.md

 Line and column numbers in `[InterceptsLocation]` are 1-indexed to match existing places where source locations are displayed to the user.
 For example, in `Diagnostic.ToString`.

-The location of the call is the location of the name syntax which denotes the interceptable method.
+The location of the call is the location of the simple name syntax which denotes the interceptable method.
 For example, in `app.MapGet(...)`, the name syntax for `MapGet` would be considered the location of the call.
 For a static method call like `System.Console.WriteLine(...)`, the name syntax for `WriteLine` is the location of the call.
 If we allow intercepting calls to property accessors in the future (e.g `obj.Property`), we would also be able to use the name syntax in this way.

 #### Attribute creation

 The goal of the above decisions is to make it so that when source generators are filling in `[InterceptsLocation(...)]`, they simply need to read `nameSyntax.SyntaxTree.FilePath` and `nameSyntax.GetLineSpan().Span.Start` for the exact file path and position information they need to use.

+We add the public API `public static InterceptableLocation?
+GetInterceptableLocation(this InvocationExpressionSyntax syntax)`.
+The API and the new return type are guarded by `[RequiresPreviewFeatures]`, requiring generators which use the APIs to opt-in.
+If the feature is significantly revised or withdrawn, use of `[RequiresPreviewFeatures]` gives us the latitude to make breaking changes to these public APIs or to remove them.

-We should provide samples of recommended coding patterns for generator authors, and perhaps provide public helper methods, which will make it relatively easy for them to do the right thing.
-For example, we could provide a helper on InvocationExpressionSyntax which returns the values that need to be put in `[InterceptsLocation]`.
+We should provide samples of recommended coding patterns for generator authors.

 ### Non-invocation method usages